-- 2. However, the SICAV may not: - a. invest more than 10% of its net assets in transferable securities or money market instruments other than those referred to in point 1 of this section; - b. acquire either precious metals or certificates representing them. - 3.
-The SICAV may: - a. acquire movable and immovable property which is essential for the direct pursuit of its business; - b. hold ancillary liquid assets.
+- 2. However, the SICAV may not: - a. invest more than 10% of its net assets in transferable securities or money market instruments other than those referred to in point 1 of this section; - b. acquire either precious metals or certificates representing them. - 3. a.
+The Sub-Funds may also invest in term deposits and may hold, on an ancillary basis, sight deposits up to 20% of net assets. - b.
+In exceptional circumstances (such as the events of 11 September 2001 or the collapse of Lehman Brothers on 15 September 2008), which are likely to have a significant negative impact on the financial markets in which the Sub-Funds are invested or aim to invest, the Sub-Funds may temporarily, if considered justified in the interests of investors, hold more than 20% of their net assets in sight deposits. - 4.
+The SICAV may: - acquire movable and immovable property which is essential for the direct pursuit of its business: - b. hold ancillary liquid assets.

-6. INVESTMENT RESTRICTIONS
+INVESTMENT RESTRICTIONS